SquareSquash/web/doc/README_FOR_APP.md

 This project is the front-end and the API.

-Pull requests are more than welcome; please check out {file:CONTRIBUTING} for details.
+Pull requests are more than welcome; please check out [CONTRIBUTING.md](CONTRIBUTING.md) for details.

 How to Install